pycom/pycom-documentation/chapter/pytrackpysense/installation/firmware.md

 To update the firmware on the Pysense/Pytrack/Pyscan/Expansion Board v3, please see the following instructions.
-The firmware of Pysense/Pytrack/Pyscan/Expansion Board v3 can be updated via the USB port using the terminal tool, DFU-util.
+The firmware of Pysense/Pytrack/Pyscan/Expansion Board v3 can be updated via the USB port using the terminal tool, `DFU-util`.

 The latest firmware DFU file can be downloaded from the links below: